 - Log in to the Cisco Umbrella (OpenDNS) dashboard.

 - Click Amazon S3.

-- In the Bucket Name field, enter the exact S3 bucket name.
+- In the Bucket Name field, enter the exact Amazon S3 bucket name.

-A confirmation message in the dashboard will indicate that the bucket was successfully verified.
+A confirmation message in the dashboard indicates that the bucket has been successfully verified.

 Note: If you want to deploy a sensor to facilitate Cisco Umbrella log collection, see AWS Sensor Deployment.

 To schedule Cisco Umbrella log collection

 In the left navigation list, click Log Collection.